kurohara/jsperf/README.md

 The monitor.vm_stat  is a monitor for the 'vm_stat' command.
 The datasource.mongo is a data source for mongodb.

-jsperf is using jison-semi-passive as input analyzer, so you can define your own analyzer by writing bnf of input stream.
+In the Monitor components, jsperf is using [jison-semi-passive](https://github.com/kurohara/jison-semi-passive.git) as input analyzer, so you can define your own analyzer by writing bnf of input stream.

 ## Getting Started
 Install the module with: `npm install kurohara/jsperf`